philips-software/spdx-builder/README.md

 Must-have:

 - [x] Properly expand Black Duck origin identifiers to package URLs.
-- [x] Skip ignored packages from Black Duck output.
+- [ ] Skip ignored packages from Black Duck output.
-- [x] Recursively import sub-projects from Black Duck.
+- [ ] Recursively import sub-projects from Black Duck.
 - [ ] Abort if ORT Analyzer raised errors.
+- [ ] Support the new (more compact) ORT tree structure.
+(Currently breaks Gradle projects.)

 Should-have:

-- [ ] (Optionally) Add source artefacts as "GENERATED_FROM" relationship
+- [ ] (Optionally) Add source artefacts as "GENERATED_FROM" relationship.
+- [ ] Treat internal (=non-OSS) packages differently for output SBOM.
 - [ ] Support output "flavors" for the purpose of the generated SBOM.

 Other ideas: